 BULIMIA Myth 2: Someone can be bulimic and anorexic.

-Truth: Bulimia and anorexia are two distinctly different illnesses.
-While they may borrow specific behaviours from one another, like an anorexic purging or a bulimic restricting, the manifest themselves in two totally different ways, physically and psychologically.
+Truth: Bulimia and anorexia are two different illnesses.
+While they may borrow specific behaviours from one another, like an anorexic purging or a bulimic restricting.
+They manifest themselves in two totally different ways, physically and psychologically.